vippsas/vipps-invoice-api/vipps-problems.md

 Base URL: `https://vipps.no/invoice/v1/problems`

-This is a list of all errors that can occure when sending an invoice, with respectively error messages and details.
+This is a list of all errors that can occure with respectively error messages and details.

 | Type | Title | Detail |
 |------|-------|--------|